GET GOLF READY

 During your child’s first few years of golf, the emphasis will be on physical literacy.
 Time should be spent learning the ABC’s of athleticism (Agility, Balance, Coordination, and Speed) to teach them how to control his/her own bodies.
 For this reason, your child may take part in exercises that do not look relevant to golf but are supporting their development.
 Games and other sports will teach your child to throw the ball (basic hitting actions), catch it (hand-eye coordination), and run properly.
 At each stage, the child will be trained in the optimal systems and programs to maximize his/her potential as a golfer and as a long-term participant in sport.

 What has this got to do with golf?

-It is thought that taking part in golf-specific training too early can lead to an early dropout rate, create muscle imbalances and also neglect teaching the fundamental skills needed for most sports.
-In fact, research shows that early specialization in most late maturing sports results in these outcomes.
+It is thought that taking part in golf-specific training too early can lead to an early dropout rate, create muscle imbalances and also neglect to teach the fundamental skills needed for most sports.
+In fact, research shows that early specialization in most late-maturing sports results in these outcomes.

 Who else is using LTPD?

-The Council of Federal, Provincial and Territorial Ministers responsible for sport have endorsed and established the goal of the implementation of a Long-Term Athlete Development (LTAD) program throughout the sport community in Canada.
-Sport Canada has been working with National Sport Organizations to development sport-specific programs according to an overall framework established by an expert group of sport scientists.
+The Council of Federal, Provincial and Territorial Ministers responsible for Sport have endorsed and established the goal of the implementation of a Long-Term Athlete Development (LTAD) program throughout the sports community in Canada.
+Sport Canada has been working with National Sport Organizations to development sport-specific programs according to an overall framework established by an expert group of sports scientists.
 To date, over 60 sports in Canada are engaged in the process of designing and putting into place LTAD programs.